 A summary of increase methods on this website

-There are a lot of different methods of colony increase, with a number on this website, all accessed by the buttons on the left.
+There are a lot of different methods of colony increase, with several on this website, all accessed by the buttons on the left.
 The purpose of this page is to give a short description of each one, to help the visitor decide which methods might suit them.

 When making increase there are a few principles you need to know.
 Other than that, if you can find a way of achieving the desired result, then providing it works just do it.
 If you make a mistake and it goes wrong there will be no great harm and you should have learnt something.
 In beekeeping if you repeat something, very often you will get a different result than you did last time.